-How To Choose When You Can't Choose (carl jung, james hollis, art exhibitions by year)
+How to Make a Decision (carl jung, james hollis, art exhibitions by year, synchronicity)

 I have some art news!
 My cyanotype artwork graced the catalog cover of Osher Lifelong Learning Institute (OLLI) based out of California State University!
 A big thank you to Ann Jastrab, Executive Director of the Center for Photographic Art, for recommending my work to OLLI.

 This catalog is beautifully printed and features the cyanotype art of other artists like Christina Z. Anderson, Brenton Hamilton, Heidi Kirkpatrick, Robert Langham III, Emma Powell, and Brian Taylor.
 If you want to see amazing cyanotype work, download a pdf copy of the catalog.
 Also, why not sign up for a continuing education course?
 The classes will be through Zoom this fall, so anyone can join!
 Their offerings run the gamut of art, history, literature, writing, and current events.

 For the front cover, OLLI chose The Unremembered Gate—an image I created in 2012.
 Reflecting on this image, I realize I’ve changed a lot.
 For example, the way I approach choices now is more “grown-up” than before.
 In this article, I explain what I mean by recounting my journey and referencing the ideas of psychoanalyst Carl Jung.
 If you’re deciding between two jobs, two choices, or two life paths, I hope this article helps!